-This is one of the best handbooks for project management there is.
+This is one of the best books about project management there is.
 This is so as it is written in a simple and smooth language in the first place.
 The publication is more of a corporate story than a handbook, even though it contains a lot of knowledge.
 The “sprint” mentioned in the title refers to managing projects and testing new products in five days.
-It is an MVP building handbook to some extent, it fits all projects and all business branches.
+It is an MVP building handbook to some extent; it fits all projects and all business branches.

 2. Tools of Titans: The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers

-This is another publication that stands out from other scientific books.
-Ferriss became popular thanks to his book entitled The 4-Hour Workweek, but it is the Tools of Titans that have become one of the books that, even though not focusing on project management at all times, help running and managing them.
-For over two years, the author held over 200 interviews with actors, celebrities, managers, people from business and show business.
-Out of these, he took interesting stories and examples, which form an out-of-line handbook for learning how to think in project-related terms.
+This is another publication that stands out from other scientific books about project management.
+Ferriss became popular thanks to his book entitled The 4-Hour Workweek, but it is the Tools of Titans that have become one of the books that, even though not focusing on project management at all times, help run and manage them.
+For over two years, the author held over 200 interviews with actors, celebrities, managers, and people from business and show business.
+From there, he took interesting stories and examples, which form an out-of-line handbook for learning how to think in project-related terms.

-3. The Lean Product Playbook: How to Innovate with Minimum Viable Products and Rapid Customer Feedback
+3. The Lean Product Playbook: Using Minimum Viable Products and Rapid Customer Feedback to Innovate

-Dan Olscen is one of the most recognisable product managers in the business.
-His book is a collection of great examples.
+Dan Olsen is one of the most recognizable product managers in the business.
+His book about project management is a collection of great examples.
 First and foremost, it focuses on the Lean methodology.
-It also shows examples from real life supported by analytical data and indicators, which help in the process of product optimisation.
-Although the examples described by the author focus mostly on IT and devices such as hardware, mobile devices and the like, the knowledge can be easily translated into other business branches.
+It also shows examples from real life supported by analytical data and indicators, which help in the process of product optimization.
+Although the examples described by the author focus mostly on IT and devices such as hardware, mobile devices, and the like, the knowledge can be easily translated into other business branches.
 It results from the fact that the hints included in the book refer to a wide range of business contexts, including B2C and B2B.

 4. Design a Better Business: New Tools, Skills, and Mindset for Strategy and Innovation

-This is quite an extraordinary book, not only due to its structure.
-For instance, it contains “passes”, that is pages resembling flight tickets.
+This is quite an extraordinary book about project management, not only due to its structure.
+For instance, it contains “passes”, that is, pages resembling flight tickets.
 They present the thrust of a given idea.
-These data are provided in a nutshell and do not require a deeper analysis of a chapter, but it is recommended to do so to fully understand a given problem.
-What is the important, though, is that Design a Better Business includes 8 chapters, 48 case studies, 20 tools, 7 basic skills, 29 projects, 36 tricks and 150 graphics.
-All this injects us with knowledge necessary to manage projects.
+This data is provided in a nutshell and does not require a deeper analysis of a chapter, but it is recommended to do so to fully understand a given problem.
+What is important, though, is that Design a Better Business includes 8 chapters, 48 case studies, 20 tools, 7 basic skills, 29 projects, 36 tricks, and 150 graphics.
+All this injects us with the knowledge necessary to manage projects.